rahi-lab/YeaZ-GUI/readme.md

 Want to try out the neural network without installing any software?
 Check out our online segmentation tool at https://lpbs-nn.epfl.ch/.

 ## Latest updates
+26.07.2023:
+1. Updata the installation structure
+2. Packaging and upload on Pypi.

 18.04.2023: